dianewallace/dwg_featured-post/README.md

 # Featured Post

-This WordPress plugin displays a selected post.
+This WordPress plugin alows users to select a post from a dropdown, with a unquie meta identifier.

 ## Installation

+Download or clone repo in to your /wp-content/plugins folder.

 Run `npm install`.

-## Workflow
+## Development

 `npm start`